Hodnet: Governance

 Hodnet was the meeting place of an Anglo-Saxon hundred which continued to function after the Norman Conquest.
 Hodnet is recorded in the Domesday Book as Odenet, and the village's 17th-century Hundred House was named for this reason.
+The tenant-in-chief was Roger de Montgomery.
 Its hundred court was merged and moved, during the reign of King Henry I (1100–1135), into the Hundred of North Bradford, which was active until the late-19th century.

-Hodnet was the centre of a large ecclesiastical parish containing the hamlets of Little Bolas, Hawkstone, Hopton, Kenstone, Losford, Marchamley, Peplow, and Wollerton and the chapelries of Weston-under-Redcastle and Wixhill.
+Hodnet was the centre of a large ecclesiastical parish containing the hamlets of Little Bolas, Hawkstone, Hopton, Kenstone, Lostford, Marchamley, Peplow, and Wollerton and the chapelries of Weston-under-Redcastle and Wixhill.
 Under the terms of the Poor Law Amendment Act 1834, it was part of the Drayton Poor Law Union, electing two members to its Board of Guardians.
 Hodnet has had a parish council since 1895.

 Shropshire Council, a Unitary authority is responsible for local government services in Hodnet.
 The population of this ward at the 2011 census was 4,429.
 The village is in the North Shropshire parliamentary constituency.